Professional Systems for Effective Cybersecurity Incident Management

 💡 ADVISORI's metrics-driven optimization approach:

-• Benchmarking and industry comparison: Comparison of your performance with industry standards and best-in-class organizations.
+Benchmarking and industry comparison: Comparison of your performance with industry standards and leading organizations.

 How can we optimize costs for NIS2 incident handling while maximizing the effectiveness of our response capabilities?